danielmccannsayles/meili_tts/README.md

 3. Run `./make_release.sh` to make a release.
 It will clean up the python/ folder, then zip up the meili_tts_simple folder (you may need to run chmod +x first).
 This will fail if you don't have python3.12.
 Feel free to rewrite this using a LLM.
 This is what I did.

-4. Uses [Kokoro](https://github.com/hexgrad/kokoro?tab=readme-ov-file), this is why need espeak-ng package
+4. Uses [Kokoro](https://github.com/hexgrad/kokoro?tab=readme-ov-file), this is why we need espeak-ng package

 ### TODO: